 The evolution of football goal celebrations

-Coral look at the most iconic celebrations
+Coral takes a look at the most iconic celebrations

 The use of goal celebrations has come a long way.